ervitis/cv/english/cv.md

 After I came to Japan with a working visa.
 I worked with a team of 5 people: 1 desginer, 1 frontend, 1 backend and 1 fullstack.
 My team's duties where the engagement giving a score to employees.
 My role here is mainly software engineering: developing new features like personal score page, new customizable role features, but also mentoring new members and DevOps.

 Then I became a platform engineer, my role was to improve the infrastructure and the CI/CD pipelines.
 I improved the infrastructure and migration from Kubernetes solution to Google Cloud Run involving developers.
-Also improved SDLC solutions.
+Also improved SDLC solutions and observability with OpenTelemetry.

 ### TOQIO